Achronus/Portfolio/README.md

 ### Advanced Projects

-The `advanced` folder focuses on advanced projects that involve a higher degree of complexity, when compared to the basic projects.
+The projects within this section focus on more advanced projects that involve a higher degree of complexity when compared to other project types.
+Some projects are stored in the `advanced` folder, and others are in their separate repository.
 The projects within this section are listed below:

 - [Wild Edible Plant Classifier](https://github.com/Achronus/wep-classifier)